williamslab/ped-sim/README.md

 The second entry simulates 10 pedigrees named `avuncular`:

     def avuncular 10 3
-    2 2 1
+    2 1 2  1n
-    3 1
+    3 1 1

 Here, generation 1 has the default of one branch with no data printed.
-Generation 2 also has one branch and there are two full siblings in that branch.
-Both of these individuals get printed along with the spouse of the reproducing individual in that branch.
-Finally, generation 3 has one branch (since generation 2 has that number) and one individual gets printed.
-Thus, for each replicate pedigree, there is a pair of samples with an avuncular relationship included in the output, along with two parent-offspring sample pairs.
+Generation 2 has two branches that are the full sibling children of the founders in generation 1.
+The sibling in branch 2 gets printed, but because of the no-print `1n` branch specification, neither member of branch 1 (i.e., branch 2's full sibling and his/her spouse) get printed.
+Finally, generation 3 has one branch with one individual that gets printed.
+Thus, for each replicate pedigree, the program produces a pair of samples with an avuncular relationship.

 The third entry simulates 10 pedigrees named `hs` for half-sibling: